Tech Career Profile: Systems Engineer

 IT systems engineers manage components such as infrastructure, hardware, and system software.
 They make sure everything works in unison.

-The average salary for a systems engineer in the US is around $66,000 according to Payscale.
-The same survey shows top earners take home a little under $105,000 including bonuses and commissions.
+The average salary for a systems engineer in the U.S. is around $76,000 as of the close of 2018, according to Payscale.
+The same survey shows top earners take home a little less than $105,000 including bonuses and commissions.
 Senior systems engineers earn a median salary of $98,000 with the highest earnings pegged at $143,000.